2019–20 Colchester United F.C. season: January

 Colchester maintained their unbeaten run with a 1–1 draw with Crawley on New Year's Day.
-Frank Nouble's fourth goal of the season in the 64th-minute was later cancelled out by a Luke Prosser own goal.
+Frank Nouble's fourth goal of the season in the 64th minute was later cancelled out by a Luke Prosser own goal.

 On 4 January, Jevani Brown left the club to join League Two rivals Forest Green Rovers on loan until the end of the season, having played 17 games for the U's but only five in the league.

 Also on 4 January, Colchester were held to a disappointing 0–0 draw against ten-man, bottom of the table Stevenage.
-Tom Soares had been sent off for the home side in the 19th-minute, but a dominant Colchester couldn't get the ball past Stevenage goalkeeper Paul Farman.
+Tom Soares had been sent off for the home side in the 19th minute, but a dominant Colchester could not get the ball past Stevenage goalkeeper Paul Farman.

 On 6 January, Percy Kiangebeni joined Southern League Premier Division South side Hendon on loan for a month.

 On 8 January, Tyrique Hyde extended his loan spell at Dartford for a further month.

 On 10 January, both Cameron James and Diaz Wright joined National League South side Welling United on loan for one month.

 Colchester were held to a 1–1 draw on 11 January at League Two's bottom club Morecambe.
-The U's had taken a 35th-minute lead through Frank Nouble, but were pegged back on 69-minutes.
+The U's had taken a 35th-minute lead through Frank Nouble, but were pegged back on 69 minutes.
 Ryan Jackson was then sent off seven minutes from time for a second booking.

 On 14 January, Colchester confirmed the signing of Theo Robinson on loan from Southend until the end of the season.